Provisions for Migrating to GST for businesses (2017 Transition)

 Input Tax Credit

-As per the GST law, returns filed under the previous law for the period prior to July 1, 2017, can claim for income tax credit.
-The amount claimed will be transferred to the Electronic Credit Ledger.
+As per the GST law, taxpayers who had filed returns under the previous law for the period prior to July 1, 2017, could claim transitional input tax credit.
+The amount claimed was transferred to the Electronic Credit Ledger.

-Following conditions must be satisfied by the existing dealers for claiming CENVAT Credit for the input held in stock, semi-finished or finished goods:
+The following conditions had to be satisfied by the existing dealers for claiming CENVAT Credit for the input held in stock, semi-finished or finished goods:

-- Such inputs or goods must be used for making taxable supplies under GST.
+- Such inputs or goods had to be used for making taxable supplies under GST.

-- The taxable person should pass the benefits of such credit by way of reduced prices of the recipients.
+- The taxable person had to pass the benefits of such credit by way of reduced prices to the recipients.

-- The taxable person should be eligible for input tax credit on inputs under GST.
+- The taxable person had to be eligible for input tax credit on inputs under GST.

-- The supplier of services is not eligible for discount or abatement under GST.
+- The supplier of services was not eligible for discount or abatement under GST.

-Input Tax Credit can only be claimed by manufacturers or dealers upon those goods on which tax has been already paid under the previous law.
-Credits are only available if the tax paying documents have been recorded in the accounts of the taxpayer within 30 days of the appointed day.
-The 30-day extension may only be authorized by the competent authority, on provision of genuine reasons for the cause of the delay.
+Input Tax Credit could only be claimed by manufacturers or dealers upon those goods on which tax had already been paid under the previous law.
+Credits were only available if the tax paying documents had been recorded in the accounts of the taxpayer within 30 days of the appointed day.
+The 30-day extension could only be authorized by the competent authority, on provision of genuine reasons for the cause of the delay.

-There are few conditions which must be achieved to avail input output tax credit.
-The conditions as required are:
+There were a few conditions which had to be met to avail input output tax credit.
+The conditions as required were:

 - If GSTR-3 (Return) has been filed.